Molesmalo/StarWarsMod4AirMash/README.md

 Hi!
 Welcome to StarMash's Home planet....
 I mean, home repo!

+I play as `Bombita` inside of this game and StarMash was my little creation as a hobbie and a means to learn some new stuff.

-What's StarMash?
+**So, What's StarMash?**

 - It's a Star Wars Mod for an cool web game called [AirMash](htts://airma.sh).

-What does StarMash add to the game?
-What's included in this mod?
+**What does StarMash add to the game?
+What's included in this mod?**

 - While it originally started as just a cosmetic MOD, eventually StarMash added A LOT of new features to the base game.
 Here, I'll try to cover most of the more important features, but it will most surely be an incomplete list, because... believe me, there's a lot of stuff!